Delview Secondary School

 Delview Secondary is a public high school in Delta, British Columbia, Canada.
 It is managed by the School District 37 Delta.
-The school mascot is a Raider and the colours are black, white and red.
-The school educates around 800 students under the principal, Mr. Kevin Vasconcelos.
+The school mascot is a Raider, reflecting the Scandinavian roots in the school's area, when Norse settlers came to the Annieville area.
+Delview's school colours are black, white and red.
+The school currently educates just under 700 students under principal John Pavao.

 History

-The school was established in 1969 and shared premises at North Delta Secondary School.
-In February 1970, the school moved to its permanent site at 116th Street.
+The school was established in 1969, with the first Principal Ernie Marshall combining the names "Delta" and "Riverview" to make Delview.
+That September, the school opened, sharing premises at North Delta Secondary School.
+In February 1970, the school moved to its permanent site at 116th Street with a budget of $130,000.

 Seismic upgrading of the school was approved in April 2006 and was completed by fall 2007.

 Classes for students in grades 11 and 12 were added in 2006–07 and the school now supports a full 8–12 curriculum, no longer requiring students to switch over to North Delta Secondary School after 10th grade.